TRIQS/triqs/doc/reference/c++/arrays/Interop_Python.rst

   In this case, the array_view's storage is the numpy array, and it keeps a (owned) reference to the python array all along its existence.
-  This means that Python can not destroy the array as long as the view exists.
+  This means that Python cannot destroy the array as long as the view exists.

   The to_python method simply returns a new reference to this numpy array.